bitsbakery/callme/readme.md

 auto delegate3 = fromMethod<&TestObject::set>(&target);
 ```

-`tag` is a helper `struct` that facilitates passing to delegate constructors a member function pointer as a non-type template parameter of those constructors.
+`tag` is a helper `struct` that allows to pass member function pointers to delegate constructors as non-type template parameters of those constructors.
 It is a limitation of C++ that explicitly specifying template parameters of constructors is not allowed:

 ```cpp
 TestObject target;